The ultimate guide to leadership for first-time managers

 By applying what you've learnt from this guide and, most importantly, adapting these lessons based on your team, company and goals, your new managerial career should be off to a flying start!

-RotaCloud is online rota planning software for SMEs, designed to make managing and communicating staff schedules a breeze.
+RotaCloud is workforce management software for SMEs, designed to make managing and communicating staff schedules a breeze.
 Ditch the clunky spreadsheet-based rota for easy-to-use specialist software to manage shift swaps, leave requests, and employee availability all in one place.

 With RotaCloud's Time & Attendance add-on, track actual hours worked against scheduled hours.
 Monitor patterns in absence and lateness, prepare payroll, and automatically generate timesheets based on clocking in data.